 Transportation By Air

 Only travel expenses related to University business are reimbursable.
 Reimbursement is not allowable for items provided free of charge (such as frequent flyer miles or loyalty award programs for air, hotel, car, etc.), items previously reimbursed, items prepaid by University, items paid/reimbursed by a third-party source, or costs that will be paid/reimbursed from any other source.
-The redemption of points may be used to purchase or upgrade, however any charges related to redemption or use of frequent flier or loyalty points are not reimbursable.
+The redemption of or purchase of points may be used to purchase or upgrade, however any charges related to redemption. purchase or use of frequent flier or loyalty points are not reimbursable.